rednafi/digressions/_posts/python/2020-06-26-python-metaclasses.md

 In this section, I'll go through a few real life examples where metaclasses can provide viable solutions to several tricky problems that you might encounter during software development.
 The solutions might appear over-engineered in some cases and almost all of them can be solved without using metaclasses.
 However, the purpose is to peek into the inner wirings of metaclasses and see how they can offer alternative solutions.

-### Simple Logging with Metaclass
+### Simple Logging with Metaclasses

 The goal here is to log a few basic information about a class without directly adding any logging statements to it.
-Instead, you can whip up a custom metaclass to perfom some metaprogramming and add those statements to the target class without mutating it directly.
+Instead, you can whip up a custom metaclass to perfom some metaprogramming and add those statements to the target class without mutating it explicitly.

 ```python
 import logging